Flexible study options

-Studying off campus doesn't feel like studying at a distance when you use Deakin's online technology and interactive study methods.
+Studying via the cloud 9online) doesn't feel like studying at a distance when you use Deakin's online technology and interactive study methods.
 These include:

 Online conferencing enables peer support as well as group and individual communication between staff members and students.
 It's an increasingly important part of our teaching and learning environment.

 These groups give you the opportunity to discuss any aspect of your unit with your tutor and to make contact with other students.
-The tutorials are usually held in Geelong, Melbourne and Warrnambool.
+The seminars are usually held in Geelong, Melbourne and Warrnambool.

 These are conducted in some courses to enable you to meet our academic staff members and your fellow students.
 Depending on the unit, the weekend school is usually held only once each trimester, over one or two days.
 It is usually not compulsory to attend weekend schools.

 Study at a pace that works for you